 Teaching in Spain is a job in high demand, as the government – and parents alike – are putting money into young people learning English.
-Though salaries are low (expect a take home of 1000 – 1500€ per month for ten months out of the year with no flight reimbursement or living expenses covered),but the trade off is great quality of life.
+Though salaries are low (expect a take-home of 1000 – 1500€ per month for ten months out of the year with no flight reimbursement or living expenses covered), but the trade-off is a great quality of life.
 You can expect to work 20-28 hours a week in an academy; 35 is the norm in an international school.

 Spanish children tend to be like children anywhere – loud, creative, fun to be around.
 Good classroom management skills are key when teaching in Spain, and students don’t receive much by way of rules.

 Be prepared for lower language levels than you might expect.
 Teachers have only recently been asked to go through more extensive language training, which means that they often don’t speak at a high level.
 That said, due to a recent surge in tourism and bouncing back from the crisis, teachers in Spain will find themselves with more opportunity than ever to find a decent job – and maybe even begin a career.

 Thanks to Cat over at Sunshine and Siestas for sharing her experience here!